-Such a semantic could be justified by following two reasons:
+Such a semantic could be justified by following reasons:

-(IP bearer) traffic policing relates to a specific traffic control function (§ 9.1/Y.1221): traffic parameter control (list iemt (iii)).
+(IP bearer) traffic policing relates to a specific traffic control function (§ 9.1/Y.1221): traffic parameter control (list item (iii)).
 Concerned traffic parameters are subject of a traffic contract (§ 3.2.9/Y.1221) with scope on the (IP flow) traffic descriptor (§ 3.2.10/Y.1221).
 The traffic descriptor again is defined for an interface, which is the UNI in case of usage parameter control and the e2e traffic sent by the UE towards the remote UE.

 The application control instance itself, which is responsible for specifying the traffic descriptor, does normally only know the e2e traffic components.
 E.g., is not aware about the lower layer, hop-by-hop related bearer path procedures.

+Activity phase: e2e traffic component (1) is lasting as long as the entire call holding time whereas control traffic component (2) is typically only part of the establishment phase of the communication path.
+Hence, a pretty timely limited activity phase at the beginning of a call.
+Such traffic could be considered as a single, short burst.
+The traffic volume as such is also normally fairly low.
+Thus, there shouldn’t be a specific requirements for traffic policing of component (2).

 Concrete examples of type (2) traffic, those packets are terminated by the H.248 SEP and hence are not forwarded into the H.248 call context: